What is Valley Clean Energy?

 What is PG&E’s role when it comes to VCE (and other CCAs in California)?

 VCE provides power generation services to meet the needs of its customers, and PG&E is responsible for providing transmission and distribution services to VCE customers (delivering power), as well as billing services.
 VCE customers receive a consolidated bill issued by PG&E that includes charges from both parties; PG&E collects and forwards VCE’s portion of revenues.PG&E is legally required to continue as the billing agent for VCE.

 What will happen if PG&E files for bankruptcy protection?

 This is not the first time this has happened.
 When PG&E filed for bankruptcy protection in 2001, the utility continued operations and customer electricity service was not affected.
 If PG&E seeks bankruptcy protection again, the utility is expected to continue operations and keep the lights on.

 Has PG&E’s current situation resulted in any impacts to VCE?

 No—VCE continues to serve customers with electricity supply as usual and continues to work with PG&E staff to ensure reliable and continuous service.

 Will there be additional fees added to rates to pay for the wildfires?

-That is unknown at this time.
-The need for additionalfees to pay for PG&E’s wildfire liabilities will be determined by the California Public Utilities Commission, and/or the California Legislature and bankruptcy court.
+The need for additional fees to pay for PG&E’s wildfire liabilities is determined by the California Public Utilities Commission, and/or the California Legislature and bankruptcy court.

 Does VCE support a state or local takeover of PG&E?